Robert-Clark-1990/MS4_RCD/README.md

 ![About](documents/images/about.png)

 Acting as part introduction and part CV, the about section details the site owner's background with career highlights, all provided in a stylish vertical timeline.
-Links in each section allow the user to persue pages both internally and externally.
+Links in each section allow the user to peruse pages both internally and externally.

 ### Portfolio Page